-As the government begin to ease restrictions, I would like to thank all our patients during these very trying 18 months, your patience and understanding has made it possible for the surgery to continue running.
+As the government continues to ease restrictions, I would like to thank all our patients during these very trying 2 years, your patience and understanding has made it possible for the surgery to continue running.
 The surgery has had to adapt to new ways of working, at a very quick pace, to ensure the safety of both patients and staff alike.
 That said, I also want to thank all the team here at Gildersome Health Centre, who have worked throughout the Pandemic, they have overcome their own fears and worries to ensure that patients of Gildersome receive the best possible treatment during these stressful times.

 Dr Steven D’Souza.